All Episodes

 Once that starts, then I think the interest will peak a little bit.

-But as you know, I mean, the real interest in the 08 presidential race is not going to happen until after Labor Day next year, especially with all these front loaded primaries, you're going to have both nominees perhaps chosen by February or March.
+But as you know, I mean, the real interest in the 08 presidential race is not going to happen until after Labor Day next year, especially with all the front-loaded primaries.

-So that's going to be a tune out factor.
+So that's going to be a tune-out factor.

 It's not the case anymore, but you have so many years of experience of having that attitude that Republicans want to win.

-They just want to win, and they want somebody to fight back, and I think the key to Rudy is that he has been leading that pack and running against Hillary already.
+And I think the key to Rudy is that he has been leading that pack in running against Hillary already.

-Uh yes, uh uh so absorbed in listening to myself, I was ready for more.
+So absorbed in listening to myself, I was ready for more.

-Uh, but that's the next segment.
+But that's the next segment.

-They let's go ahead.
+Let's go ahead.

-Uh let's get this.
+Let's get this.

 Let's go ahead and play the second segment of the Scarborough interview.

-Audio soundbite number three runs uh just a little over six minutes, and this is a good time to get that in.
+Audio soundbite number three runs just a little over six minutes, and this is a good time to get that in.

-Is Mitt Romney a uh true conservative?
+Is Mitt Romney a true conservative?

 Would you be concerned if Romney won the nomination?

-Here's the one thing that concerns me.
+Well, let me tell you, this true conservative business, here's the one thing that concerns me.

 Now, I will end up supporting whoever the nominee is, but I don't want conservatism to be redefined in the process.

-So whether or not Rudy is uh has got these things that stray off the so called conservative reservation in the end, if he ends up being the nominee, those things uh for the most I think they heard the evangelicals are a little concerned here about that, which is going to excite the drive-by media splits in the Republican Party always do.
+So whether or not Rudy has got these things that stray off the so-called conservative reservation in the end, if he ends up being the nominee, those things for the most, I think they heard the evangelicals are a little concerned here about that, which is going to excite the drive-by media.

-But I find it fascinating, Joe, as I watch these debates and I listen to the analysis afterwards, the focus among the candidates, in fact, uh and uh some of the media is well, who was the real conservative here?
+The focus among the candidates, in fact, and some of the media is, well, who was the real conservative here?

 And the Republicans are arguing about it.